 Diclofenac sodium is the third most commonly used NSAID on the UK’s most popular prescription painkillers list.
 Diclofenac is frequently prescribed to treat acute gout pain and inflammation in rheumatic disease.

 15. Nefopam Hydrochloride

 Cost to NHS: £3,852,728

-Nefopam is licensed for the relief of acute pain and chronic pain, dental pain, cancer pain and musculoskeletal pain.
+Nefopam is licensed to relieve acute and chronic pain, dental pain, cancer pain, and musculoskeletal pain.